 With a very dark roast with a 1:1 ratio, increasing the dose to 25g keeps the yield up at 25g.

-Using the right dose for the for the Roast Level as indicated by the density helps getting the extraction right.
+Using the right dose for the Roast Level as indicated by the density helps get the extraction right.

 Yield means the weight of coffee made.

 Yield = dose x ratio.
 For example, if your dose is 20g and your ratio is 2.5 then your yield should be 50g.
 You should be using your scales under your cup and stopping the shot when it reaches the target yield.
 The important thing to keep constant is the ratio.
 So if you need to lower the dose to 18g for example, because you can’t fit 20g in your basket, then your yield should be 18×2.5=45g.